Xewus/Review_telegram_bot/README.md

 # Homework bot

-The telegram bot that checks the results of reviw tasks by API
+The telegram bot that checks the results of review tasks by API